Please change your location to view this page.

 This page contains content that does not match your current location

-The internet, and especially social media, are increasingly becoming essential communication and marketing tools for not-for-profit community organisations.
+The internet, and especially social media, have become essential communication and marketing tools for not-for-profit community organisations.
 They can be a great way for your organisation to promote its cause and services, and to communicate with your community cheaply and quickly.

 However, there are risks involved with social media use - especially because of the speed with which information travels on the internet, its global reach, and the lack of control that your organisation has once something goes online.